PrefectHQ/prefect/docs/tutorial/flows.md

 ## Retries

 So far our script works, but in the future, the GitHub API may be temporarily unavailable or you may hit a rate limit.
-Let's add retries to make our script resilient:
+[Retries](https://docs.prefect.io/2.10.15/concepts/flows/#flow-settings) help make our script more resilient.
+Let's try to add a retry functionality to our example above:

 ```python hl_lines="7"
 import httpx